sumitgurjar-prime/Ay-Ladki-For-You/README.md

-# Ay-Ladki-For-You
+# Ay-Ladki-For-You ❤️

-This is the simple HTML index to propose your crush this is my 1st project- create by ai
+This is my 1st HTML project
+A simple webpage created as a fun proposal idea.

+## How to use-
+Open "index.html" in any browser